partnersinbahamas/butter-split/README.md

 <br>
 <img src="static/images/butter.png" alt="butter icon" width="100" height="100">

+---

+### Use this account to test the application:
+username: TestUser

+password: testuserpassword

+---
 ## 🗓 1.
 Create an event
 Every calculation starts with an event.
 This can be anything: